-2. Send your cards within two weeks for gifts received before the wedding, and within two months for gifts that arrived on or after your wedding day.
+2. Send your thank you notes for gifts received before the wedding within two weeks, and within two months for gifts that arrived on or after your wedding day.

 3. Cards should be handwritten.
 Take the time to write a personal note—even if it’s brief—to show your gratitude.

 4. Don’t forget to thank your vendors.
 Like most of us, wedding vendors appreciate recognition for a job well done, and they will love having your thank-you note as a testimonial for future customers.